 Being there for your partner also what helps relieve stress.
 By learning how you give and receive love you are able to help your partner heal when your partner is feeling strained.

 The 5 Love Languages quiz is a great way to learn more about your partner and how they give and receive love.
 Which also plays a huge roll into how you make time for each other.

-Just having my Snowman in a call with me makes me feel relaxed 🥰
+Just having Tuomas in a call with me makes me feel relaxed 🥰